agenciamanna/swish/README.md

 });

 /**
- * This method gets executed afer a route is handled.
+ * This method gets executed after a route is handled.
  * Used for tracking.
  *
  * @param route $route